kjb957/aws_terraform/README.md

 * Database is a single instance
 * Hardware app is a single instance but could also in practice be part of a Auto Scaling Group and be fronted with an internal LB.
 This was omitted for this exercise since it would be the same setup as for Portal.
 * The portal app once fronted by a LB could be hosted in a private network.
+* In Security Groups could define source as being other security group object.
+Currently using VPC subnet.
-* Scaling Policy bug for setting ALBRequestCountPerTarget.
+* Scaling Policy bug within Terraform for setting ALBRequestCountPerTarget.
 * Use Elasticache for solving slow hardware response time.
 * A /test/ route was added to the portal app for manual testing and also as a keep alive health check for the LB.
 * A similar route can be added to the hardware app that will send a response for a keep alive health check if fronted by an LB.